Shepherd Textiles will be closed for the holidays December 20th — January 3rd. All orders placed during this time will ship on Monday, January 6th.

 A new form of cochineal extract rich in highly soluble carminic acid.
 For crimsons, scarlets, and lilacs on all natural fibers.

-The classic form of cochineal extract used by dyers since the 17th century, Cochineal Carmine doesn’t hide its bright red shade.
+The classic form of cochineal extract used by dyers since the 17th century, carmine doesn’t hide its bright red shade.

 Not the rhubarb you eat with strawberries.
 The roots of the Himalayan Rhubarb give deep golden colors and rich brick reds.